Asymptotically Unbiased Synthetic Control Methods by Moment Matching: Problem Setting

-where $\mathbb{E}_{j, t}$ denotes an expectation over a density $p_{j, t}$.
-Comparative case studies aim to evaluate $\tau_{0, t}$ by predicting $Y^N_{0, t}$ for $t > T_0$, which is a counterfactual outcome that would have been observed for the treated unit in the absence of the intervention.
-By definition, $Y^N_{0, t}$ is a counterfactual outcome because of the intervention after $t = T_0$.
-We usually use one unit or a small number of units that have similar characteristics as the treated unit at the time of the intervention but are not exposed to the intervention.
-However, when the data consist of a few units, such as regions or countries, it is often difficult to find a single untreated unit that provides a suitable comparison for the unit treated by the policy intervention of interest.
+Comparative case studies aim to evaluate $\tau_{0,t}$ by predicting $Y^N_{0,t}$ for $t > T_0$, the counterfactual outcome that would have been observed for the treated unit had the intervention not occurred.
+Because the intervention takes place after $t = T_0$, $Y^N_{0,t}$ is a counterfactual outcome.
+In settings where data consist of only a few units (e.g., regions or countries), it can be difficult to find a single untreated unit that provides a suitable comparison.
+For this problem, SCMs enable us to construct a counterfactual outcome using a predictor based on the outcomes of the untreated units.
+Under suitable model assumptions that relate $Y^N_{0,t}$ to $\left(Y^N_{j,t}\right)_{j \in \mathcal{J}^U}$, we can construct the predictor using observations from the pre-intervention period and then predict the unobserved counterfactual outcome in the post-intervention period.
+Consequently, we estimate the treatment effect by comparing the predicted $Y^N_{0,t}$ with the observed $Y^I_{0,t}$.

-\textbf{Distributional Treatment Effects (DTEs).} In causal inference, we are often interested in the distributions of the outcomes \citep{Maier2011} or their functionals, such as the quantile treatment effects (QTEs) and expected social welfare \citep{Abadie2002}, and not just the scalar treatment effect (functionals of distributions include the ATT).
-In this study, we consider estimating $p^I_{0, t}(y)$ and $p^N_{0, t}(y)$ for $t\in\mathcal{T}_1$, where outcomes corresponding to $p^I_{0, t}(y)$ are unobservable.
-Then, the treatment effect is captured by $p^I_{0, t}(y)$ and $p^N_{0, t}(y)$ themselves or functionals of $p^I_{0, t}(y)$ and $p^N_{0, t}(y)$, such as QTEs, and expected social welfare.
-Depending on the application, we can alter the target density, e.g., $\overline{p}^N_{0}(y) = \frac{1}{T_1}\sum_{t\in\mathcal{T}_1}p^N_{0, t}(y)$.
-We refer to general causal effects related to the distributions as DTEs \citep{ParkShalit2021,KallusOprescu2022,chikahara2022feature}, which includes the ATT.
-For example, by using some functionals $f:\mathcal{P} \to \mathbb{R}$, where $\mathcal{P}$ is a set of densities of $y$, we can define DTEs as $d_{0,t} := f(p^I_{0, t}) - f(p^I_{0, t})$.
-In the context of SCMs, \citet{Gunsilius2020} and \citet{Chen2020} estimate QTEs.
+\textbf{Distributional Treatment Effects.} In program evaluation, we are often interested not only in the scalar treatment effect but also in the distributions of outcomes \citep{Maier2011} or their functionals, such as quantile treatment effects (QTEs) and expected social welfare \citep{Abadie2002}.
+By applying our method, we can also estimate the distribution of the counterfactual outcome, $p^N_{0,t}(y)$, for $t \in \mathcal{T}_1$.
+The treatment effect is then captured by the difference between $p^I_{0,t}(y)$ (the distribution of the actual outcome) and $p^N_{0,t}(y)$, or by functionals of these distributions, such as QTEs and expected social welfare.
+Depending on the application, we may also adjust the target density, for example, by averaging across all post-intervention periods: $\overline{p}^N_{0}(y) = \frac{1}{T_1}\sum_{t\in\mathcal{T}_1}p^N_{0,t}(y)$.
+We refer to the treatment effects related to these distributions as \emph{distributional treatment effects} \citep{ParkShalit2021, KallusOprescu2022, chikahara2022feature}.
+In the context of SCMs, \citet{Gunsilius2020} and \citet{Chen2020} have proposed methods for estimating such distributional treatment effects.